open/close all folders

 - Walking the Earth: Before joining Sonic and Co., Knuckles traveled around on his own to find his way back home.

-- The Worf Effect: The most likely of the heroes to fall to this, to the point he hardly ever won a battle without teamwork or an outside interference.
+- The Worf Effect: The most likely of the heroes to fall to this.

 - Vigilante Man: Knuckles takes the law into his own hands.
 No villains around him should try anything.